-The secret to knowing your camera settings better than you can imagine is easier than you think.
+The secret to knowing your camera settings better is easier than you might think.
 This technique will not be new to you if you have studied any kind of time management courses.
 In those courses, they recommend you take advantage of the times when you are waiting.
 The most common example is the times at the doctor's office - the recommendation is to have a book to read or bring study material.

 I am not suggesting that you bring your camera to the doctor's office, but there are other times that you can find to do the same with your camera in your hand.
 When I first started with my DLSR the most difficult thing for me was finding things on the many menus on the camera.
 Not only was it difficult to find what I wanted, but I also did not know what most of them were used for.